 10% of dispatched calls and on call night shifts for in-district volunteer firefighters.

-Station shift coverage for shift-based volunteer firefighters (out of district).
+Station shift coverage for shift-based volunteer firefighters (out of the district).

 As of July 1, 2022, and thereafter, the volunteer firefighter has also met the minimum requirements for Exterior Firefighter pursuant to NFPD policy